-4. A rider wanting to compete in another class other than their normal class can elect to ride exhibition and will not collect points or a trophy for that event.
+A rider wanting to compete in another class other than their normal class can elect to ride exhibition and will not collect points or a trophy for that event.

-5. A rider can only ride one class per event.
+A rider can only ride one class per event.
 If, after riding a few sections, a rider feels the sections are too challenging or not challenging enough, they may move up or down a class without being penalized.
-It is the riders’ responsibility to make this determination, notify the hosting Club Director, obtain a new scorecard, and re-ride the sections in the new class within the allotted time for the event.
-6. At our Promise Ranch Location: All competitors including those riding exhibition must be current AMA members and sign the AMA release at each event.
+It is the riders’ responsibility to make this determination, notify the Trials Master, obtain a new scorecard, and re-ride the sections in the new class within the allotted time for the event.

+At our Promise Ranch Location: All competitors including those riding exhibition must be current AMA members and sign the AMA release at each event.

-7. Minor eligibility (copied from 2008 AMA rulebook)
+Minor eligibility (copied from 2008 AMA rulebook)

-a.
 To compete in a youth meet, an AMA member must be no younger than 7 years of age and no older than 16 years.
 The referee or clerk of course may ask to see any rider’s proof of age at sign-in.

-b.
 Parents, legal guardians or authorized adults must remain present at all times during participation of AMA member in any sanctioned youth meet.

-(1) To authorize a minor to compete, parents, legal guardians or authorized adults must sign below the riders signature on the entry form.
+To authorize a minor to compete, parents, legal guardians or authorized adults must sign below the riders signature on the entry form.